makersacademy/airport_challenge/README_2.md

 ## Getting started

+**BUNDLE INSTALL??**

 This programme is used in the terminal.

 Require files "plane.rb", "airport.rb" and "weather.rb" in irb in the terminal.

 ## Running the tests

-You can run tests by running "rspec" in airport_challenge file.
+You can run tests by running "rspec" in the terminal in the airport_challenge directory.

 #### Test coverage
 - Checks planes can be landed